-Ecopetrol has ramped up capital spending significantly since 2008 to fund its Mega plan, which is expected keep spending at elevated levels totaling \$80 billion through 2020 to increase crude oil and gas production, support infrastructure expansion, and refining upgrades.
-The Mega plan sets an ambitious capital program estimated at \$44 billion for 2011-2015 (averaging about \$8.86 billion p.a.), and an additional \$35.9 billion from 2016 to 2020.
+Ecopetrol has ramped up capital spending significantly since 2008 to fund its Mega plan, which is expected keep spending at elevated levels to increase crude oil and gas production, support infrastructure expansion, and refining upgrades.
+The Mega plan sets an ambitious capital program estimated at \$75 billion for 2013-2020 (averaging about \$9.4 billion p.a.).

-Spending from 2011 to 2015 includes \$34 billion in the upstream to raise production to 1 million BOE/day by 2015, with further expansion to 1.3 million BOE/day by 2020.
+Spending from 2013 to 2020 includes \$64 billion in the upstream to raise production to 1.3 million BOE/day by 2020.
 In the midstream, infrastructure spending will remain elevated as Ecopetrol and its partners expand pipeline takeaway and storage capacity, particularly to meet rising production from the Llanos Basin.
-The goal is to increase crude pipeline takeaway capacity and to grow compression capacity to 1.8 million bpd in 2016.
-In the near term, the largest project is the \$1.03 billion first phase of the Bicentenario pipeline, with 120,000 bpd connecting the Llanos Basin to the port of Covenas.
+The goal is to increase crude pipeline takeaway capacity and to grow compression capacity to about 1.4 million bpd in 2016.
+Most recently, the largest pipeline project was completed, the \$1.6 billion first phase of the Bicentenario pipeline, with 120,000 bpd connecting the Llanos Basin via the Cano Limon Pipeline to the port of Covenas.

 In the downstream, the two refineries are smaller scale with relatively low conversion capabilities.
-The company is planning investment of \$7.4 billion to upgrade the Barrancabermeja refinery and double throughput capacity at Cartagena from a current 80,000 bpd to 165,000 bpd by 2015, while increasing conversion to handle a heavier domestic crude slate (from 20% currently to 60%) and produce clean fuels.
+The company is in planning stages on an upgrade of the Barrancabermeja refinery that could exceed \$7 billion and nearing completion of a \$6.5 billion project to double throughput capacity at Cartagena from 80,000 bpd to 165,000 bpd by 2015, while increasing conversion to handle a heavier domestic crude slate (from current 20% to 60%) and produce a higher value yield of gasoline and middle distillates at both refineries.

-Ecopetrol spent \$3.7 billion on its capex budget in the first nine months of 2012 and expects to spend close to \$9.5 billion in 2013 (Ecopetrol S.A. plus its subsidiaries).
-About 62% of the budget will be directed to higher exploration and development spending in Colombia.
-Infrastructure spending will also continue to be elevated, consuming \$3.5 billion in 2013, or about 36% of the budget, for Phase 1 of the Bicentenario pipeline project and for other pipeline investments, as well as for refining projects.
+Ecopetrol spent \$4.9 billion on its capital budget in the first nine months of 2013 and expects to spend close to \$6.7 billion for the full year (Ecopetrol S.A. plus its subsidiaries).
+Over half of the budget will be directed to higher exploration and development spending in Colombia.
+Infrastructure spending will also continue to be elevated, including Bicentenario and other growth projects.
+Ecopetrol has formed a new mid-stream subsidiary, Cenit, which holds its interest in Bicentenario, Ocensa, and its other pipelines.
+Cenit will be a platform for growth in the midstream, possibly providing its own financing or tapping third parties.